Where not to travel in 2018

 EITAN ABRAMOVICH/AFP/AFP/Getty Images

-Five thousand people a day visited Machu Picchu in 2016, double the number recommended by UNESCO.
+Some 5,000 people a day visited Machu Picchu in 2016, double the number recommended by UNESCO.

 Despite foreign travelers requiring an official guide since 2014, Peru's government stepped in to issue new timed visiting slots in July 2017, with a morning session from 6 a.m. until midday and an afternoon session from noon until 5.30 p.m.